 The most effective way to prevent outbreaks is to reduce the number of mosquitoes and limit mosquito bites by using diethyltoluamide (DEET), mosquito netting, and protective attire.
 During jungle outbreaks, people should evacuate the area until they are immunized and mosquitoes are controlled.
 Prompt mass yellow fever vaccination of the population is used to control an ongoing yellow fever outbreak through immunization.

 For people traveling to endemic areas, active immunization with the 17D strain of live-attenuated yellow fever vaccine (0.5 mL sc q 10 yr) is indicated and is effective in 95%.
-In the US, the vaccine is given only at US Public Health Service–authorized Yellow Fever Vaccination Centers.
+In the US, the vaccine is given only at US Public Health Service–authorized Yellow Fever Vaccination Centers (CDC: Yellow Fever Vaccination Centers).
 The vaccine is contraindicated in pregnant women, in infants < 6 mo, and in people with compromised immunity.
 If infants aged 6 to 8 mo cannot avoid travel to an endemic area, parents should discuss vaccination with their physician since the vaccine is typically not offered until age 9 mo.

 To prevent further mosquito transmission, infected patients should be isolated in rooms that are well screened and sprayed with insecticides.